- Pritzker Fellows

 Many of a public office holder’s most important and best-remembered moments are unexpected, from slow-building crises to emergencies that erupt with no warning at all.
 We will examine several of the crises that I confronted as Secretary - including the supply chain crisis of 2021, the outage of an FAA system shutting down air traffic nationwide and the collapse of the Francis Scott Key Bridge in Baltimore - and discuss how policymakers respond when disaster strikes.

 LOTTERY PROCESS FOR SEC.
-BUTTIGIEG'S WINTER QUARTER SEMINARS
+BUTTIGIEG'S SEMINARS

 - All students who register will immediately be placed on a waitlist.

-- The waitlist will close on Monday at 11:45am.
+- The waitlist will close on Wednesday at 9am.

 - All students on the waitlist will be entered into a lottery.
 Priority will be given to students who have not yet attended a seminar.